10up/wpacceptance/docs/index.md

 ## Continuous Integration

-WP Assure is a great addition to your CI process.
+WP Acceptance is a great addition to your CI process.

 ### Travis CI

-Here is an example `.travis.yml` that includes WP Assure:
+Here is an example `.travis.yml` that includes WP Acceptance:
 ```yaml
 language: php
 php: